janaSunrise/InteractivePageScraper/README.md

 # Interactive Page Scraper

-An unique way to scrape web page components from webpages.
+An interactive, easy and unique way to scrape web page components from webpages.

 ## Features: